Success to all sailors... – Tyneside potteries

 Attributed to Robert Maling, Ouseburn Bridge Pottery, early 1830s

 All the jugs below have similar decoration around the transfer.
 The Earl Grey transfer suggests that these were made c1832.
-The last has an unusual moulded handle.
-The yellow enamel suggests it might have been made later.

 This jug below has a dated inscription for 1833.